IBatashev/MCEScreening/README.md

 - download 8000? files again and sort them. (aflow_ICSD)
 - create a semi-random set of  materials to run quck tests

-Essentially there are two parts of MCEScreening:
+Essentially MCEScreening consists of two parts:
 1. _Screener_ - used to download data from Aflow and apply various screening criteria.
 2. _Runner_ - a set of scripts used to run various vasp calculations.
+These work on cluster nodes, and preferably only have a very basic set of dependences to avoid the need to insatll many extra packages.